 Thinking of venturing into the online space and building your own empire?
 This list of online business ideas covers everything from consulting, to freelancing and affiliate marketing.

-Contrary to popular opinion, you don’t need huge startup capital to get started online, there are plenty of business ideas with low investment requirements out there today.
+Contrary to popular opinion, you don’t need massive startup capital to start a profitable online business, there are plenty of business ideas with low investment requirements out there today.

-A business model that I believe is perfect for anyone starting out, as you don’t need to create your own products or invest an insane amount of money to get yourself started.
+It’s perfect for anyone who’s just starting out online as you don’t need to create your own products or invest your life savings into to get yourself started.

 This business model is called affiliate marketing.